-I am going on with my hang-gliding path.
-Today I am flying a different hang-glider, also 21 sq meters, but more stiff sail.
-It is controlled much easier, but start is more difficult, and the flight is lower.
+I am continuing on my hang-gliding journey, and today I am flying a different hang-glider, which is also 21 sq meters but has a stiffer sail.
+It is much easier to control, but the start is more difficult and the flight is lower.

-I made 24 exercises “takeoff-flight-landing” straight ahead, and 4 flights with a 45-degree turn.
-This hang-glider is heavier, and it is harder to bring it back to the starting point, but it is much more predictable.
-But in flight a feel that he is less laterally stable: once you turned, it keeps turning (unlike “target” hang-glider which I flew before in Russia).
-To stop turning you should apply a control force to turn in the opposite direction.
-Like for an airplane.
+I completed 24 “takeoff-flight-landing” exercises straight ahead and 4 flights with a 45-degree turn.
+This hang-glider is heavier and harder to bring back to the starting point, but it is much more predictable.
+However, I feel that it is less laterally stable in flight, and once you turn, it keeps turning.
+To stop turning, you need to apply a control force to turn in the opposite direction, just like for an airplane.

-I remember Crimea and Klementieva mountain near Koktebel.
-There are kilometers-width landing area, and the landing approach is simply “making turns to decrease distance from hill, and trying not to hit any bush”.
-Here it is impossible, course precision should be near perfect.
-I was never trained to overfly a landmark previously, and here it is an essential skill: without that it is impossible to make a good approach.
-I can relatively well fly towards some external reference, but I am really bad on flying directly over a landmark.
-Previously I just had to stay in a dynamic flow with a minimum altitude loss in turns.
-And now I have to be really precise.
-It is a noticeable lack of experience.
+I remember flying in Crimea and Klementieva mountain near Koktebel, where there are kilometers of landing area, and the landing approach is just making turns to decrease the distance from the hill and trying not to hit any bushes.
+Here it is impossible, as the course precision needs to be near perfect.
+Overflying a landmark is an essential skill, and without it, it is impossible to make a good approach.
+Previously, I just had to stay in a dynamic flow with a minimum altitude loss in turns, but now I have to be precise, and it is a noticeable lack of experience.

-But in overall my flights are more smooth, takeoffs and landings are better, and muscles are stronger 🙂
+Overall, my flights are smoother, my takeoffs and landings are better, and my muscles are stronger 🙂